An Event within the Event

 While on campaign, supply trains were always kept far to the rear in order to protect them from enemy attack.
 This meant that campaigning troops could not count on supplies reaching them: therefore, they carried with them what they needed to survive.
 We provide you with a list of what we recommend you bring (see list below) – it is a tried and true list of minimal items that will meet your basic needs.
 You are well-advised to travel light.

-I have personally walked every route prior to the event.
+I have personally walked the entire route prior to the event.

-You will find that all routes require approximately 70 minutes of unhurried, sustained walking each day.
+You will find that all routes require approximately 30 minutes of unhurried, sustained walking each day.
 For the modern couch potato, this represents a challenge.
-The terrain is Iowa pasture, so it is uneven but not hilly.
+The terrain is Iowa pasture and cement bike trail.
 The scenery is beautiful and you will be free from all signs of modern life.
-But be mindful that the march is considerably longer than the round trip to your mailbox.
-While you will need to keep moving, you will not need to hurry and you will rest along the way.
+You will camp in rough terrain.
+But be mindful that the march is longer than the round trip to your mailbox.

 WHAT YOU WILL BE EXPECTED TO DO: